 The following are some of the common non-financial performance measures.
 Companies primarily use these measures to evaluate the performance in relation to the customers, internal processes, and Learning & Growth.

-To measure the performance in relation to the Customers, a company can use Conversion Rate, Retention Rate, Customer Satisfaction, Customer Complaints, wait time for the customer and Brand Recognition.
+To measure the performance in relation to the Customers, a company can use Conversion Rate, Retention Rate, Customer Satisfaction, Customer Complaints, wait time for the customer, and Brand Recognition.

 For measuring the performance in relation to the Internal Processes, a company can use Instances of Customer Support, Product Defect Percentage, Order accuracy, On-Time Delivery, and Production efficiency.

-To measure the performance in relation to Learning & Growth, a company can use Average Time to Hire, Salary Competitiveness Ratio (SCR), Employee Productivity Rate, Internal Promotion Rate, and Turnover Rate for Highest Performers.
+To measure the performance in relation to Learning & Growth, a company can use the Average Time to Hire, Salary Competitiveness Ratio (SCR), Employee Productivity Rate, Internal Promotion Rate, and Turnover Rate for Highest Performers.